andreas-becker/project-ASVS-User-Stories/Authentication/2_1_7-Authentication_Password-breached-passwords.md

 **Story**:
 As a Security Engineer\
-I want to verify passwords set by users against known insecure passwords So that they can choose passwords which aren't easily guessed
+I want to verify passwords set by users against known insecure passwords, so that they can choose passwords which aren't easily guessed.

 ## Scenario